signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 NTS key establishment connections are established as described in the QUIC transport specification [RFC9000].
 During connection establishment support is indicated with the client offering, and the server accepting the Application-Layer Protocol Negotiation (ALPN) token "ntske/1" as per [RFC8915].

+**TODO**: Confirm ALPN reuse

-All key establishment requests and responses MUST take place through the use of streams; datagrams and other types MUST NOT be used.
-The client must initiate the bidirectional stream, starting from 0.
+All key establishment requests and responses MUST take place through the use of streams; other types MUST NOT be used.
+The client must initiate an initial bidirectional stream, starting from 0.
 After each complete key establishment request has been sent, it MUST send a STREAM FIN message to indicate no further data be sent.

 All payloads sent within the stream must be in accordance with Section 4, [RFC8915].

 ## Connection Shutdown

+**TODO**: Discuss connection cessation, including GOAWAY behaviour

 ## Error Handling

+**TODO**: Error codes should be specified, however it's worth noting that in NTS the code point 0x0 is an error, whereas in QUIC derived protocols 0x0 usually signals that there is no error.

 # Security Considerations